GregoireHENRY/rust-spice/README.md

 }
 ```

-Much less friendly, but it's available.
+Much less friendly.. yet it is available.
 I would love some help in order to
 complete the idiomatic development.
 You can raise an issue or propose a pull
 request for the implementation of a specific function.